What is the Scope of Marketing?

 People often confuse marketing with sales, advertising, and social media, although marketing encompasses all the above aspects and more.
 A significant part of its value lies in creating, communicating, and delivering offerings that provide value to its customers.

-With India's digital landscape showing significant growth, including 751.5 million internet users and 1.12 billion mobile connections, marketing has naturally adapted to incorporate digital-first approaches.
+As the digital landscape in India continues to evolve, with 751.5 million internet users and 1.12 billion mobile connections, marketing has inevitably adopted a digital-first approach as a strategy.

 Lastly, modern marketing is also deeply intertwined with three key stakeholders: the product, the customers, and the place of sale.
-It requires building product desirability, understanding customer needs, and determining the right platforms for product distribution, particularly in digital spaces.
+It involves creating product desirability, identifying customer needs, and determining the appropriate channels through which the product will be distributed, especially online.

 The Scope of Marketing with Examples

-• Digital Brand Management: Companies need professionals who can manage online brand presence and develop digital-first strategies.
+• Digital Brand Management: Firms require specialists with the ability to manage their online brand image effectively and develop digital-first approaches.

 • E-commerce: Marketing now heavily involves optimizing online shopping experiences, analyzing user behavior, and implementing conversion strategies to drive sales through digital platforms.

-• Category Management: This involves analyzing market trends, consumer behavior, and competitive landscapes to optimize product portfolios and develop effective pricing and merchandising strategies.
+• Category Management: This involves studying market trends, consumer behavior, and competitive environments to optimize product portfolios and develop effective pricing and merchandising strategies.

-• Cross-functional Integration: Marketing is no longer siloed - it requires professionals who can work across traditional and digital channels, understanding both FMCG/BFSI sectors and new-age digital platforms.
+• Cross-functional Integration: Marketing is no longer isolated; it involves professionals capable of operating on both traditional and digital platforms and knowing the FMCG/BFSI industries and the new digital platforms.

 The Importance of Marketing